PIETRO-ing/DS_SpA_W10_Recommender_System/README.md

 ## Movie Recommender System

-This project was completed in week 10 of the Data Science Bootcamp at Spiced Academy in Berlin, together with [Pietro Passarella](https://github.com/PIETRO-ing).
+This project was completed in week 10 of the Data Science Bootcamp at Spiced Academy in Berlin, together with [Murat Ardag](https://github.com/mmuratardag).

 We built a movie recommender with a web interface utilizing the [small movielens dataset](https://grouplens.org/datasets/movielens/), which includes a collection of 9742 movies previously rated by 610 users.